 It ranks as the sixth largest bridge built on the spanning-arch design.
 One of the biggest features of the bridge is its inclusion of rail tracks, thus accommodating larger and faster transport through trains.
 The bridge consists of eight high speed lanes traffic system, along with pairs of footpaths for the pedestrians, as well as stairways up along the arches.
 This alteration and swapping helps in the management of the vehicle flow during the various hours of the day as per the traffic count.
 The variety of transport it facilitates, makes the Harbour bridge really one of the remarkable things to do in sydney and worth a visit.
 Do make it a part of your Sydney 1 day itinerary.
 Also Visit Australia itinerary 2 weeks for an unforgettable Australia travel experience.

 Witness the glittery city of Sydney as you stand on the celebrated Sydney Harbour Bridge.
-Since there are no ticket prices for Sydney Harbour Bridge, it remains populated.
+Since there are no ticket prices for Sydney Harbour Bridge, it remains populated and worth considering in trip planner Sydney for those traveling on budget.
 The best way to know this attraction is to book tickets for Sydney Harbour Bridge tours with us and enjoy this lovely attraction from your eyes.
 Sydney Harbour Bridge Tickets come in all ranges and you get the best deals when you take tickets for Sydney Harbour Bridge from us.

 Mrs Macquaries Rd, Sydney NSW 2000, Australia